pfd/jekyll-test/docs/getting-started/quickstart.md

 * Simulate successful and failed outcomes for two verification [steps](./verification/steps): 1) Collecting a student's personal information and 2) Document upload.

-{% include note.html content="You can edit styles either directly on your site via css or via the web UI which passes the styles to your form, assuming you are using the custom one." %}

 ## Create a Verification Program